SidonTheTroll/cave-of-ordeals/Practical/Physics/Activity/1-circuit-assembly.md

 ## Conclusions
 1. Each bulb functions independently of the other through a separate switch.
-2. The three bulbs can function simultaneously with the installed fuse only.
+2. The three bulbs can function simultaneously with the installed fuse safely.

 ## Precautions
 1. The rating of the required fuse must be determined carefully by calculating the maximum current drawn by the circuit.